harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 conda deactivate
 ```
 ### Quast
-Quast was used to assess the quality of genome assembly:
+Quast was used to assess the quality of genome assemblies.
 ```bash
 conda activate quast